cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 ## SMEM->Register->GMEM

 We create the gmem output tile the same way we created the Q, K, V source tiles.
-It has exactly the same layout as Q. The only difference is that is not a `const` as we are modifying its contents:
+It has exactly the same layout as Q. The only difference is that it is not a `const` as we are modifying its contents:

 ```cpp
 Tensor mO =